Brother MFC-J4335DW Review

 Despite its overall ranking and accolades, the Brother MFC-J4335DW performed the worst in our text quality assessment.
 We saw small and thin fonts lose clarity during our test prints and lighter shades in the grayscale printed faintly.
 Though not terrible, it is worth considering that the MFC-J4335DW will not be a great printer for offices that need consistently high-quality text output.

-While the MFC-J4335DW under-performs here compared to the other printers in our lineup, we still think it's a great buy for someone whose top priority for a printer is not print quality.
+While the MFC-J4335DW under-performs here compared to the others in our best home printer review, we still think it's a great buy for someone whose top priority for a printer is not print quality.
 Its strength is not any one thing that it does a stellar job at, but the overall budget package that it provides.

 The MFC-J4335DW shines in this category.
 Its initial buy-in price is relatively low, and its overall operating and lifetime costs are stellar compared to the other printers in our lineup.